 - Little to no downtime or lengthy recovery

 - Exceptional effectiveness with up to a 98% success rate

 - Minimal incisions with less chance for scarring than traditional treatment

-Upon beginning the EVLT procedure, you Louisiana vein doctor will pinpoint the affected veins with an ultrasound-imaging device after the treatment leg is prepared in a sanitary manner.
+Upon beginning the EVLT procedure, your Hawaii vein doctor will pinpoint the affected veins with an ultrasound-imaging device after the treatment leg is prepared in a sanitary manner.
 A local anesthetic is also used to diminish any discomfort during treatment.
 During the procedure, a laser fiber is inserted through a tiny needle into the affected vein.
 Once the laser in place, the laser is turned on and the heat energy that emanates from the tool closes off the vein.
 Finally, the fiber is removed and the only surgical reminder the patient is left with is a miniscule 1-millimeter perforation at the treatment site.
 Over time, the body naturally reroutes blood into properly functioning veins.